hpcaitech/ColossalAI/colossalai/accelerator/README.md

 ## 📚 Introduction

 This module offers a layer of abstraction for ColossalAI.
-With this module, the user can easily switch between different accelerator backends, such as Nvidia GPUs, Huawei NPUs, etc. This module is an attempt to make users' code portable across different hardware platform with a simple `set_accelerator()` API.
+With this module, the user can easily switch between different accelerator backends, such as Nvidia GPUs, Huawei NPUs, etc. This module is an attempt to make users' code portable across different hardware platform with a simple `auto_set_accelerator()` API.

 ## 📌 Design and Acknowledgement